INTRODUCTION FROM KIERON TRAYNOR, GROUP CEO – BEST DRESSED GROUP LIMITED

 IMPROVEMENT ACTIONS DURING THE NEXT FINANCIAL YEAR

 As part of the process of preparing this statement, we have identified a number of areas that we feel might benefit from a review to ensure that we are as effective as we can be across the Group at combating slavery in our supply chains.
-Consequently, we have tasked our Group General Counsel to conduct an internally facilitated review to bring insights on the ways that the Group can improve its processes towards tackling slavery and human trafficking.
+Consequently, we have conducted an internally facilitated review to bring insights on the ways that the Group can improve its processes towards tackling slavery and human trafficking.
 As part of that review, we shall: